experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

 - Stores concept definitions and inter-concept relationships (IS-A, PART-OF, attributes)

 Status:
-- BNN embedding generation is operating; semantic taxonomy is currently static and rarely queried during runtime.
+- BioNN embedding generation is operating; semantic taxonomy is currently static and rarely queried during runtime.

 Operation:
-1. Words are embedded into a concept space by the BNN.
+1. Words are embedded into a concept space by the BioNN.
 2. Embeddings are used to query the semantic taxonomy for related concepts and relationships.
 3. The combined semantic representation is emitted to downstream layers.